-Lime Kiln Dust accelerates drying to meet optimum moisture content faster due to heat generated from the available calcium oxide (CaO).
-By accelerating drying, work can continue in cold, wet seasons eliminating downtime and keeping projects on schedule.
+Lime kiln dust accelerates drying to meet targeted optimum moisture content and compaction goals.
+High amounts of available calcium oxide (CaO) chemically bind to free water in the soil, this reaction generates a great deal of heat that drives off additional moisture in the form of steam.
+By accelerating drying work can continue in cold, wet seasons eliminating downtime and keeping projects on schedule.

 LKD is also used in the stabilization of soils, sediments and sludges using cementitious properties to provide both short and long-term strength gains.
 Pozzolans present in the product create the cementitious properties that allow Lime Kiln Dust to stabilize problematic soils to meet compressive strength requirements, as well as sediments and waste streams to meet landfill requirements including proof-roll and paint filter.

 Full Depth Reclamation (FDR)